-I applied through a recruiter and the process took a day – interviewed at Doremus.
+I applied through a recruiter.
+The process took a day – interviewed at Doremus (San Francisco, CA).

-I applied online and the process took a day – interviewed at Doremus in November 2010.
+I applied online.
+The process took a day – interviewed at Doremus (San Francisco, CA) in November 2010.

 Most of the staff I was supposed to meet with were not available, thus I was pawned off to some unlucky staffers who clearly didn't know how to interview and spent most of the time sharing their generally-negative opinions about other agencies.
 Tactful questions on my end revealed this company to be very backward in terms of progressiveness and risk-taking - and while B2B is quite a different client, Doremus didn't feel like an ad agency at all.